-f) Areas identified for corridors should be practical and long term
+f) Areas identified for corridors should be practical and long term.

-Where design principles (stated in this section) allow, biodiversity corridors sought to align with riparian mapping (See Section 2.2).
+Where design principles (stated in this section) allow, biodiversity corridors sought to align with riparian mapping (See Section 7.2).
 These areas will be required to be managed to protect the watercourses and the adjoining lands.
 Development is already required to be setback from watercourses, providing practical opportunities to restore well connected areas.

-It is understood that duplication of the north shore rail line is planned.
+It is understood that duplication of the north shore rail line may be planned for the future.
 This would prevent opportunities over the long term to retain or re-establish suitable vegetation and habitat along these areas and therefore biodiversity corridors along these areas have not been identified.
-It should be noted that mapped threatened ecological communities will be incorporated into other Conservation Significance Assessment Categories (see Section 3.5). g) 'Loop' design, where habitats are linked in a circular pattern and multiple corridors that link each habitat, are more robust than 'necklace' pattern corridors (Jordan, 2000) or corridors that end in 'dead-ends' (Tewkesbury et al, 2002).
+It should be noted that mapped threatened ecological communities are likely to be incorporated into other Greenweb Categories (see Section 8.1).

+g) 'Loop' design, where habitats are linked in a circular pattern and multiple corridors that link each habitat, are more robust than 'necklace' pattern corridors (Jordan, 2000) or corridors that end in 'dead-ends' (Tewkesbury et al, 2002).